2C2C2C/MuySimpleRecycleScrollGrid/README.md

 A simple recycle scroll based on Unity ScollRect.
 It's a bit costy then others(which have their own scroller).
-But mine should be much more simple.
+But mine should be much simpler.

 ## RecycleGridScroll